 While climate change is a global problem, at the local level, it is possible to reduce GHG emissions by improving energy-efficiency in buildings, renewable energy generation, electric vehicle adoption and alternative fuel use and fostering compact development of complete communities.
 The Energy Intensity Map (Figure 2-11) demonstrates the projected citywide annual energy consumption if ultra high-efficiency improvements are adopted by 2036.
 Targeted actions can generate substantial impacts on future carbon emissions.
-Urban form plays a fundamental role in shaping urban processes and can affect future emissions.
+Urban form plays a fundamental role in shaping urban processes and can affect future emmissions.
 How we design our city and neighbourhoods impacts the need for energy.
 Achieving the targets outlined in MDP is the most cost effective action that can be undertaken with respect to climate action.
 Energy efficient buildings and low-carbon energy will contribute to achieving Calgary's 2050 emission reduction targets for built form.

 Where people live, work and access amenities impacts how they choose to get around the city.
 Currently, emissions associated with transporting people and goods account for one third of Calgary's emissions.
-Moving towards zero-emission vehicles as outlined in the CTP section 3.12 supports additional cumulative GHG reductions.
+Moving towards zero-emission vehicles as outlined in CTP section 3.12 supports additional cumulative GHG reductions.
 Failure to fully achieve the plans' outcomes will diminish the ability to achieve the targets.

-The policies below support achieving the 2050 emission reduction targets, and must be exceeded to achieve the 2050 emission targets.
-Climate resilience policies are also needed to adapt to the risks and impacts of climate change and to manage disruptions in Calgary.
+The policies below support achieving the 2020 emission reduction targets, and must be exceeded to achieve the 2020 emission targets.

-Climate Resilience
+Climate resiliency

 - a.
-Reduce exposure and vulnerabilities due to climate related hazards. - i.
+Reduce vulnerabilities and risks due to severe weather and long-term climate effects. - i.
 Encourage infrastructure design that can withstand climate change impacts.